aryanmainkar/Covid19DataAnalysis/ReadMe.md

 # COVID-19 Data Analysis Script

 ## Overview
 This script fetches COVID-19 data from a RapidAPI endpoint, converts it into a Pandas DataFrame, and then saves it as a CSV file.
 The data includes information about COVID-19 cases globally.
+This concludes the analysis for the senior design project our team displayed at UTA.

 ## Prerequisites
 - Python 3